AlannaParsons/midterm/README.md

     - scss full screen/responsive naming? or seperate folder?
   - do all routes need seperate files?
-    - consolidate primary and secondary routes x rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING
+    - consolidate primary and secondary routes
   - change route org. all primary in 1 file and all secondary.

 primary

-  - after create schedule "submit" give url back to user. popup? and clear -should we prevent primary user from voting?
+  - after create schedule "submit" give url back to user. popup? and clear... redirect -should we prevent primary user from voting?
   - results ejs - length of bar determined by % of votes given. intheory 0% will squish content but it doesnt... future implications? why does this work
   - once html inside date bars change, should fix bar being larger than triangle bug
   - could change date type to drop down
+  - maybe take hover off inactive dates (on create calendar)

 secondary
   - error handling for invalid schedule url